nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 3. The result will be a message displaying the buses available at the museum. image<br>
 <img src="UG_Figures/bus1.png"><br>
+_Figure x: Input command to find buses at museum._

 ### 3.4.
 List all bus available in NUS ```/allbus```
 Lists all bus available in NUS. <br>